BaileyWaldorf/sudoku-solver/README.md

 This program will solve a 9x9 Sudoku puzzle using recursion and backtracking.

 Input:
+Takes in standard input.
 Number of cases (n)
-Followed by (n) 9x9 sudoku puzzles.
+Followed by (n) 9x9 sudoku puzzles (with each number separated by a space, see example below).
 Each puzzle containing 0's for the numbers not given, and numbers > 0 for fixes numbers.

 E.g.
 2